Eligibility and Qualifying Events For COBRA Continuation Insurance

 You are covered under COBRA if you quit your job voluntarily.
 This protects workers and their qualified dependents with continuing health coverage after the covered beneficiary decides to stop working.

-Except in the case of gross misconduct, COBRA must be extended to employees that were involuntarily terminated.
+Except in the case of gross misconduct, COBRA must be extended to employees that are involuntarily terminated.

 Hours Reduced That Would Result In Loss Of Health Insurance